buxlabs/boxwood/README.md

 ## Key Advantages

 ### Zero Learning Curve

 If you know JavaScript, you already know Boxwood.
 Use `map`, `filter`, `if/else`, and all standard JS features naturally.

 ### IDE Support

 Get autocomplete, refactoring, and go-to-definition out of the box.
 Your templates are just code, so your editor understands them.

 ### True Composition

 Components are functions.
 Compose them like functions.
 No slots, no special APIs - just parameters and return values.

 ### Performance

 No template parsing at runtime.
 Templates are already JavaScript functions, eliminating parsing overhead.

 ### Security Helpers

 - Automatic HTML escaping by default
 - Basic sanitization for loaded SVG/HTML files
 - Path traversal protection for file operations
 - Remember: security is ultimately your responsibility

 ### Integrated CSS Management

 - Automatic CSS scoping with hash-based class names
 - CSS-in-JS with zero runtime
 - Critical CSS inlining
 - Automatic minification

 ### Built-in i18n Support

 First-class internationalization support with a simple, component-friendly API for multi-language applications.

 ### Asset Handling

 - Inline images as base64
 - SVG loading with automatic sanitization
 - JSON data loading
 - Raw HTML imports with XSS protection

 ### SEO Friendly

 - Pure server-side rendering - search engines see fully rendered HTML
 - Lightning fast pages with inlined critical CSS
 - Minimal payload size improves Core Web Vitals scores
 - No client-side hydration delays

 ### Minimal Footprint

-Single file implementation (~950 lines).
+Short implementation.
 No complex build process or heavy dependencies.

 ### Testable by Design

 Templates are pure functions - easy to unit test with any testing framework.

 ## Table of Contents